 The Lure of Living on a Golf Course

-The lure of living on a golf course is one that grips a large number of people as the expanses of lush, precisely-manicured fairways and the scenery those expanses provide make for a beautiful setting to live in.
-For those able to explore the possibility of living on a golf course, some of the aspects of the neighborhoods that have been built around golf courses provide strong motivation to swallow what will probably be a pricey lot premium and build or buy on a golf course.
+The lure of living on a golf course is one that grips many people as the expanses of lush, precisely manicured fairways and the scenery those expanses provide make for a beautiful setting to live in.
+For those able to explore the possibility of living on a golf course, some of the aspects of the neighborhoods that have been built around golf courses provide strong motivation to swallow what will be a pricey lot premium and build or buy on a golf course.

-A golf course property is similar to a vacation property or a property that looks out on to a river or other body of water.
-The premium paid is largely for the scenery involved and for a golf course, that can be an impressive site.
-It’s not often that you can afford to have a few acres of your backyard constantly manicured by professional landscapers tasked with building a truly beautiful setting.
-However, that’s just what backing up on to a golf course can do for you.
+A golf course property is like a vacation property or a property that looks out onto a river or other body of water.
+The premium paid is for the scenery involved and for a golf course, which could be an impressive site.
+It’s not often that you can afford to have a few acres of your backyard constantly manicured by professional landscapers tasked with building a uniquely beautiful setting.
+However, that’s just what backing up onto a golf course can do for you.

 The Community Of Golf

 Perhaps the strongest lure is the community that pops up around a golf course, complete with membership in the local club and the various amenities that membership affords.
 Golf course neighborhoods often have a very strong sense of community that serves to welcome those that have decided to become a part of it.
 In fact, because there is a central meeting place for most people in the neighborhood, the golf course, the entire setup can engender a great feeling of being part of something bigger.